He’s Been Gone a Year, But He Changed Everything. A Social Conservative Remembers Donald Trump’s Presidency

 Outside of the fever swamps, who knew it was this bad?
 Post-Russian Collusion Hoax, post-Jeffrey Epstein, who doesn’t know?
 Everyone knows now.

 Even the people gaslighting us know that we know.
-See the tech giant censorship of the last two weeks.
+See the tech giant censorship which has continued from Trump’s presidency to today.
 The real point is to remind us that they run the show and that there’s not a thing we can do about it.
 That is precisely why people don’t believe that the man being inaugurated today really won it.

 And that’s the problem our ruling class has created for itself.
 They have destroyed their own legitimacy.
 That is how you get things like the Jan.
 6th capitol raid in the first place.
 The Resistance corrupted our public institutions in their mad quest to take out Trump.
 Trust in those institutions may never be the same.